The best VPN service in 2024

 Avoid if:

 ❌ You're looking for a bargain.
-Proton is fairly pricey when compared to the likes of PIA and Surfshark.
+Proton is fairly pricey when compared to the likes of PIA and Surfshark – although Tom's Guide readers get an extra discount.

 Bottom line: ⭐⭐⭐⭐½

-You'll also get a comprehensive zero-logging policy and string encryption, and Proton VPN will certainly appeal to those looking to use their VPN for absolute online privacy.
+You'll also get a comprehensive zero-logging policy and strong encryption, and Proton VPN will certainly appeal to those looking to use their VPN for absolute online privacy.
+In July 2024, it passed a third no-logs audit, and it's great to see this consistent commitment to protecting its users.

 What's more, Proton VPN also offers its Secure Core servers, which are located in physically secure locations in privacy-friendly countries.
 You can choose to use these, and then route to a destination of your choice for added anonymity.
 Proton Unlimited also adds the entire privacy suite of Proton Mail, Proton Drive, and Proton Calendar for a fairly reasonable price.

-However, it's not all work and no play for Proton – in my testing for the full Proton VPN review it proved to be a real standout when it comes to unblocking Netflix, reliably accessing a number of useful locations, as well as BBC iPlayer, Disney+ and Amazon Prime.
+However, it's not all work and no play for Proton – in my streaming testing it proved to be a real standout when it comes to unblocking Netflix, reliably accessing a number of useful locations, as well as BBC iPlayer, Disney+ and Amazon Prime.

 For example, this is a godsend for those in countries like China and Russia who prefer not to consume state-controlled news.